Reimagining the outdoor museum.

 The “Flying Pebbles” is an interactive intervention exploring the natural and social context of Ettrick Bay on the Isle of Bute.
 A series of markings of natural features and historic events are placed throughout the bay highlighting specifics of the place.
 Guests for the tearoom are invited to wear and fly large inflatable suits (or wind machines) to feel the force of the wind on their own body.
 The aim of the project is to create awareness of local significance and move the museum into the open landscape for an afternoon.

 Museums superpower, whether for historical collections, research archives or contemporary art, are their special ability to engage people across backgrounds and ages through storytelling about their collection.
-Co-creation, can further enhance learning and encourage social interaction.
-Our aim is through a the series of interventions to explore the use of informal space in and around museums towards better local ownership and sustainable museums of the future.
+We believe co-creation can further enhance learning and encourage social interaction.
+As such, the interventions are to explore the use of informal space in and around museums towards better public ownership and sustainable futures of our museums.

 Copyright © Galmstrup Ltd. 2018